ncbi/robotframework-pageobjects/README.md

 ### Options Defined by Page Objects

-- browser (PO_BROWSER): which browser to use.
+- `browser` (PO_BROWSER): which browser to use.
 Defaults to "phantomjs".
-- baseurl (PO_BASEURL): which URL to base open calls with.
-For example if you set your page object's homepage with self .homepage to a relative URL, like "/search", you can set your baseurl to "http://www.example.com".
+- `baseurl` (PO_BASEURL): which URL to base open calls with.
+For example if you set your page object's homepage with self
+.homepage
+to a relative URL, like "/search", you can set your baseurl to "http://www.example.com".
 A call to your page object's open method will open at "http://www.example.com/search".
- - seleniumspeed (PO_SELENIIM_SPEED): The speed between Selenium commands.
+ - `selenium_speed` (PO_SELENIIM_SPEED): The speed between Selenium commands.
 Use this to slow down the page actions, which is useful when, for example, it takes a few moments for something to load via AJAX.